Old and Authentically Famous Delicacies in Guangzhou – 广州老字号美食

 Hidden along the side alley, the small restaurant served an authentic local delicacy – fish skin, crispy fish skin.
 They have been in business since the 1980s, with another outlet not too far away for this one.

-The fish skin are extremely crispy, free of any fishy smell.
-All the flavor depends on the soy sauce with a scent of sesame oil.
-It is good in small portion as an appetizer.
-However, I was alone and eating only fish skin wasn’t so great.
+The fish skin is extremely crispy, free of any fishy smell.
+All the flavor depends on the soy sauce with a hint of sesame oil.
+It is good in a small portion as an appetizer.
+However, I was alone, and eating only fish skin wasn’t so great.

 Address : Li Wan District, Shop 15 off Bao Hua Road, 2 blocks on the inside. (very interesting address indeed. 荔湾区，宝华路侧十五铺三港内进第二档)

 How to get there : Metro line 1, Chang Shou Station, Exit D2 and head south about 400m.

 As I write this lao zi hao of Guangzhou – an authentic local delicacy of Guangzhou, I am still in Guangzhou with my schedule packed with a few more lao zi hao to visit.
 I will have the remaining lao zi hao updated on part 2 soon!

 Think I did a great job?
 Here is how you can support me…